kbyc/Customer-Data-Analysis/README.md

 # Customer Data Analysis

-#### Analysis was conducted to identify key features or interesting patterns in the customer data.
+#### Analysis was conducted to identify key features and interesting patterns in the customer data.